 Dr. Alisa White is president and professor of mass communication at Sam Houston State University, located in Huntsville, TX.
 Ranked among the top colleges/universities for social mobility, Sam Houston State offers its more than 21,000 students a transformative educational experience.
 Sam Houston State operates three campuses in Huntsville, Conroe, and The Woodlands, Texas, and has the only College of Osteopathic Medicine in East Texas.

 White has taught at universities in five states and has served as department chair, dean, provost, and president.
-She serves on the Board of Directors of the American Association of State Colleges and Universities (AASCU), teaches in AASCU’s New President’s Academy and Emerging Leaders Program, is past president of the Tennessee College Association, served as a director for the Council for Adult and Experiential Learning, has twice served on the National Collegiate Athletic Association’s (NCAA) Division I Presidential Forum, and serves as vice chair of Conference USA.
+She serves as chair-elect on the Board of Directors of the American Association of State Colleges and Universities (AASCU), teaches in AASCU’s New President’s Academy, is past president of the Tennessee College Association, served as a director for the Council for Adult and Experiential Learning, has twice served on the National Collegiate Athletic Association’s (NCAA) Division I Presidential Forum, and serves as vice chair of Conference USA.
 She has been honored as a Trailblazer by the Greater Houston Women’s Chamber of Commerce.

 White’s leadership is characterized by her commitment to building strong teams, empowering leaders, and forging positive relationships with internal and external communities.

 Dana Gibson Hoyt

 Dr. Dana Gibson Hoyt assumed the presidency of Sam Houston State University on September 1, 2010, after serving as the university's vice president for finance and operations since April 2009.

 As the 13th and first female president of SHSU, she led the university through 10 years of tremendous growth.
 Most notable of her many accomplishments was the establishment of the College of Osteopathic Medicine, the first medical program in the Texas State University System.